A (tight) upper bound for the length of confidence intervals with conditional coverage: Main technical result

-In Figure \ref{fig_expected_length}, we plot Monte-Carlo approximations of the conditional expected length of $[\mu_{q_1}(X),\mu_{q_2}(X)]$ given $X+U\in T$ as a function of $\mu$, for the same scenarii as considered in Figure~\ref{fig_length}.
+In Figure~\ref{fig_expected_length}, we plot Monte-Carlo approximations of the conditional expected length of $[\mu_{\alpha_1}(Z),\mu_{\alpha_2}(Z)]$ given $Z+R\in T$ as a function of $\mu$, for the same scenarii as considered in Figure~\ref{fig_length}.
 For the Monte-Carlo simulations, we draw $2000$ independent samples from the distribution in \eqref{cond_rv}, compute the confidence interval for each and estimate the conditional expected length by the sample mean of the lengths.
 In the left panel, we observe that the conditional expected length is minimized at $\mu=0$ and converges to the upper bound as $\mu$ diverges.
 We also note that the smaller the truncation set, the larger the conditional expected length.
 This means that the conditional expected length is close to the upper bound if the probability of the conditioning event is small.
 In the right panel, we again observe that the conditional expected length is minimized at $\mu=0$.
-However, it does not converge the upper bound but to $\sigma\left(\Phi^{-1}(q_2) - \Phi^{-1}(q_1) \right)$ as $\mu$ diverges.
-Surprisingly, the conditional expected length at $\mu=0$ decreases as $a$ increases and becomes significantly smaller than $\sigma\left(\Phi^{-1}(q_2) - \Phi^{-1}(q_1) \right)$.
-In particular, and in contrast to the left panel, we here observe that the conditional expected length decreases as the probability of the conditioning event decreases.
+However, it seems to converge not the upper bound but to $\sigma\left(\Phi^{-1}(\alpha_2) - \Phi^{-1}(\alpha_1) \right)$ as $\mu$ diverges.
+Surprisingly, the conditional expected length at $\mu=0$ decreases as $a$ increases and becomes significantly smaller than $\sigma\left(\Phi^{-1}(\alpha_2) - \Phi^{-1}(\alpha_1) \right)$.
+In particular, and in contrast to the left panel, we here observe that, for $\mu$ close to zero, the conditional expected length decreases as the probability of the conditioning event decreases; for $\mu$ not close to zero, the situation is again as in the left panel.